 Remember the gorgeous NOMOS Glashuette Tangente series of hand-wound watches?
-Well, the independent German watchmaker that shares the neighborhood with such giants as Glashuette Original and A. Lange & Sohne, has just introduced its new ‘back to school’ limited edition NOMOS Glashuette Tangente Alma Mater designed for (wealthy) students.
+The independent German watchmaker that shares the neighborhood with such giants as Glashuette Original and A. Lange & Sohne, has just introduced the new ‘back to school’ NOMOS Glashuette Tangente Alma Mater designed together with the online retailer Wempe for (particularly wealthy) students.

 Limited just to 100 pieces, the new watch features the same shape that we have come to love since the German graphics designer Susanne Gunther first introduced the Bauhaus-inspired timepiece in 1990.